WordPress/openverse/ingestion_server/README.md

 ## Running on the host

-1. Create environment variables from the stencil file.
+1. Create environment variables from the template file.
    ```bash
    just env
    ```